Cidree/rpostgis/cran-comments.md

 * Debian 8, R 3.5.3

 ## R CMD check results
-There were no ERRORs or WARNINGS.
+There were no ERRORS, WARNINGS, or NOTES

-There is one NOTE, regarding usage of `:::` for calling an `rpostgis` internal function.
-This is due to the necessary usage of an rpostgis internal function, that shares the name with a function in one the Depends packages (RPostgreSQL).

 ## Downstream dependencies
 Ran `revdepcheck::revdep_check()` with no ERRORs, WARNINGS, or NOTEs.